COVID-19 Awareness & School Updates

 What if a student or faculty member comes into contact with someone who has tested positive for COVID-19?

 At which point will on campus instruction move to remote learning?
-How will the new quarter system schedule accommodate remote learning if we must switch to online learning?

 The design of our return to school plan has been created with flexibility in mind, should we move to online learning.

 In anticipation of the different needs of our families and a potential increase in on-campus absences, we are prepared to deliver instruction to students remotely using technology that will allow students to continue their college preparatory curriculum remotely.
 Synchronous and asynchronous learning will be available if deemed necessary.

 Google Classroom allows for HCS to concurrently educate students physically and remotely.
 Our faculty will be prepared to allow remote students to participate in and record in person or synchronous classes.

 It is important to share that, in the event our government prevents us from welcoming students on-campus, our ministry continues.
 We believe in high quality education that helps our students get accepted into great universities.
 We also recognize the critical importance of spiritual development and mental health for our students as they grow into adulthood and become future leaders.